ewoodbury/ewoodbury.com/content/posts/2025-09-27_lean_autoformalizer/index.md

 ```

-## Background

-### Lean
+## Lean

 Lean is a functional programming language, but more specifically an interactive theorem prover, which means it can be used to construct and verify mathematical proofs.
 A significant amount of math research over the last few years has heavily utilized Lean.
 One notable example is Kevin Buzzard and Richard Taylor's work to formalize [Fermat's Last Theorem in Lean](https://imperialcollegelondon.github.io/FLT/blueprint.pdf).

 Lean in particular has been picked up by AI research teams alongside the rise of LLMs.
 [DeepMind's AlphaProof](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) used Lean 4 and won the 2024 IMO Silver Medal ([code](https://storage.googleapis.com/deepmind-media/DeepMind.com/Blog/imo-2024-solutions/index.html)).
 The startup [Math Inc.](https://www.math.inc/) recently published a complete formalization of the strong Prime Number Theorem in Lean 4, and is working to expand their autoformalizer.

-In short, it's an exciting time for Lean, and for pure math in general!
+It's an exciting time for Lean, and for pure math in general!

 ## Architecture